UCSBarchlab/PyRTL/docs/index.rst

 interchangeably.
 Typically one starts with :class:`.Simulation` and then moves up to :class:`.FastSimulation` when performance begins to matter.

-Both :class:`.Simulation` and :class:`.FastSimulation` take an instance of :class:`.SimulationTrace` as an argument (or makes an empty :class:`.SimulationTrace` by default), which stores a list of the signals as they are simulated.
-This trace can then be rendered to the terminal with :meth:`~.SimulationTrace.render_trace`.
+Both :class:`.Simulation` and :class:`.FastSimulation` store a list of each wire's value in each cycle in :attr:`.Simulation.tracer`, which is an instance of :class:`.SimulationTrace`.
+Traces can then be rendered to the terminal with :meth:`.SimulationTrace.render_trace`.
-:class:`SimulationTraces<.SimulationTrace>` can be handled in other ways, for example they can be extracted as a test bench (:func:`.output_verilog_testbench`) or exported to a VCD file (:meth:`~.SimulationTrace.print_vcd`).
+:class:`SimulationTraces<.SimulationTrace>` can be handled in other ways, for example they can be extracted as a test bench with :func:`.output_verilog_testbench`, or exported to a VCD file with :meth:`~.SimulationTrace.print_vcd`.

 Optimization
 ------------